-Exhilarating in its capture of movement, VIRGIN TERRITORY INSTALLATION leads you through a series of lyrical and disarming choreographic exchanges, performed on multiple screens by four children (aged 12-14) and four adults.
+Exhilarating in its capture of movement, VIRGIN TERRITORY DIGITAL PRODUCTION is a series of beautiful, disarming choreographic exchanges, performed on multiple screens, designed as a new way of sharing VDT’s powerful work.

-VDT’s VIRGIN TERRITORY INSTALLATION is available for touring from May 2017.
-To discuss how your venue could host the work, please email Sian Williams at email@example.com
+To discuss how your venue could host the work and associated engagement workshops, please email Sian Williams at firstname.lastname@example.org.

 “It opened my mind to both sides of the situation and made me really think about the sexualisation of both boys and girls”